Non-English versions of The Simpsons: Latin America

 The Simpsons was first dubbed in Mexico in 1990.
 The first dubbing studio selected was Audiomaster 3000; in Mexico City.
 In the list of voice actors chosen was Humberto Vélez, a recognized voice actor; besides dubbing Homer Simpson, Vélez was the narrator and translator in the series.
-The series was adapted to including words and expressions not only Mexican, but of the Americas; such as Chile, Argentina, among anothers.
+The series was adapted to including words and expressions not only Mexican, but of the Americas; such as Chile, Argentina, among others.
 In January 2005, the National Association of Actors opposed a proposal from Grabaciones y Doblajes Internationales (later New Art Dub), the dubbing studio responsible for producing the Hispanic American version, to allow hiring of non-trade actors.
 That April, Vélez announced his departure from The Simpsons.
 In July, from the sixteen season onwards, almost the entire cast was permanently replaced with new actors, who also were unable to dub The Simpsons Movie.
+This change was not very well received by the fans.

+Nancy MacKenzie voiced Marge Simpson for the first fifteen seasons.
+Other voices are Patricia Acevedo (Lisa) and Claudia Motta (Bart).

+Vélez said that it was hard to him to left the show, because Homer has always been and still is his favorite character.

 In 2021, after the Disney purchase, the original voice cast returned to The Simpsons, including Humberto Vélez (Homer), Claudia Motta (Bart and Marge), Patricia Acevedo (Lisa) and Gabriel Chávez (Mr. Burns).
-They returned to give voice to the characters in the short The Good, the Bart, and the Loki, available on Disney+, and season 32.
+They returned to voice the characters in the short The Good, the Bart, and the Loki, available on Disney+, and season 32.
 The comeback was praised by the critics and fans.

-The Mexican version, it is common to hear local jokes or expressions, as well as references to Latin American pop-culture.
+In the Mexican version, it is common to hear local jokes or expressions, as well as references to Latin American pop-culture.
 For the Hispanic American version; the local jokes, expressions and words were deleted after the actors' strike, becoming more neutral.
 Since 2021, the local jokes are used again, such as the words chulada, pequeño demonio and anda la osa.